Pass-Through Entity Tax Returns FAQs

 -

-How do I indicate that I am filing for a PTE?
+How do I indicate that I am filing for an electing PTE?

 Pass-through entities (PTEs) must make the election under Tax-General Article § 10-102.1(b)(2)(ii).
 A PTE must make the election to (1) pay at the entity level on all members’ shares of income or (2) pay the mandatory tax on behalf of nonresident members only with the first filing or payment for the tax year.
 The election or nonelection made with the first payment or filing is irrevocable for the tax year in which it is made.